-Important fact to consider: Only a hand full of manufacturers produce hand made Laguiole steak & pocket knives as well as corkscrews for exports in the village of Laguiole, France.
+An important fact to consider: Only a hand full of manufacturers produce handmade Laguiole steak & pocket knives as well as corkscrews for exports in the village of Laguiole, France.
 The most noticeable are "Forge de Laguiole" (the forges of Laguiole) La Coutellerie de Laguiole aka "Laguiole de L’Artisan".
-One needs to beware that a large number of "Laguiole" manufacturers in France and sadly in other countries are producing "cookie cutter" Laguiole cutlery that are mass produced and cheaply made.
+One needs to beware that a large number of "Laguiole" manufacturers in France and sadly in other countries are producing "cookie cutter" Laguiole cutlery that is mass produced and cheaply made.
 Other very small shops make knives in the village, but most of their business is from tourisms and they do not export.

-What is this name and how can you tell a real French made "Laguiole" knife from a Asian fake?
+What is this name and how can you tell a real French made "Laguiole" knife from an Asian fake?

-Fact: Their are not regulations associated with Laguiole cutlery.
+Fact: There are not regulations associated with Laguiole cutlery.
 The name "Laguiole" is free to use on cutlery items by anyone anywhere in the world.

 Ask for the manufacturer's name and address.

 Find out if this Laguiole manufacturer is situated in the village of Laguiole, another city in France or even in a different country.

 A retailer that does not know the answers to your questions or is not willing to find out the answers from the manufacturer does not deserve your business.
 Please use the "live chat" below or call us at 860-245-2211 with any "Laguiole" questions.

 Note: Some manufacturers use hard-sell terms like "the genuine Laguiole," but do not give any details about the real background and quality of the product they are trying to sell, or indeed whether or not they have even made it themselves!
 Saying " we’re making/selling genuine Laguiole knives, because they print on the blade i.e.: a bull, a bird or any word is a lie.